Tornado victims include infant girl, longtime florist, judge

 When Ollie Borgmann was found by rescuers, she was awake.
 She died later at a hospital.

 Lovan reported from Louisville, Kentucky.
 Bynum reported from Savannah, Georgia.
-Associated Press writers Travis Loller in Nashville, Tennessee; Terry Wallace in Dallas; Sophie Tareen in Chicago; Josh Funk in Omaha, Nebraska; Mike Schneider in Orlando, Florida; and Jeff Amy in Atlanta contributed to this article.
+Associated Press writers Travis Loller in Nashville, Tennessee; John Hanna in Topeka, Kansas; Terry Wallace in Dallas; Sophie Tareen in Chicago; Josh Funk in Omaha, Nebraska; Mike Schneider in Orlando, Florida; and Jeff Amy in Atlanta contributed to this article.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.